fastrgv/RufasSlider/README.md

 Note that there are two "external" solvers available:  1) fbfsr for traffic rush puzzles (writes to rpath.txt);  2) fbfsl (writes to lpath.txt) for a) MaBoy; b) dirtyDozen; c) bslider puzzles.
 Simply type the executable name followed by the puzzle file name.
 For example to solve the second DirtyDozen puzzle type "fbfsl ../../puzzles/dd02.blk".
 The solution is written to a file in the current directory, in this case, named lpath.txt.
 Then, to follow the output instructions, start the puzzle and reveal the letters by hitting the (a)-key.

-Please send questions, comments or corrections to
+Please send questions, comments, corrections or improvements to

 	fastrgv@gmail.com